 Costa Cruises announced new Mediterranean itineraries from April 2022 through April 2023, which are now available for booking.

 In the eastern Mediterranean, 3 other ships will operate with week-long itineraries.
-Costa Deliziosa will offer Greek islands sailings, with a whole day & night call in Mykonos, while Costa Luminosa is scheduled to visit Greek islands and Croatia, Costa Magica - Greece and Malta.
+Deliziosa will offer Greek island sailings, with a whole day and night call in Mykonos, while Luminosa is scheduled to visit Greek islands and Croatia, Costa Magica - Greece and Malta.

 4 Costa ships will be sailing in Northern Europe.
 Costa Fortuna will offer 2-week cruises to Iceland, or alternatively to England, Ireland, and Scotland.
 Costa Diadema and Costa Favolosa will leave for week-long cruises, respectively in the Norwegian fjords, and in the Baltic capitals, calling 3 days at Stockholm, Sweden and 2 in Saint Petersburg.
 Costa Fascinosa will sail on 12-day itineraries up to the North Cape and in the Baltic Sea.